Stories

 From the outset, the store focused on the sale of fabrics which it sourced, via its London buying office, from leading textile houses in Britain and Europe.
 These included, over the years, Courtaulds, Moygashel, Horrockses, Liberty’s and Tootal whose Tobralco cottons were popular for childrenswear.

-From Cottons to Silks to Woollens, Smith & Caughey’s catered to very wardrobe need.
+From Cottons to Silks to Woollens, Smith & Caughey’s catered to every wardrobe need.
 In an advertisement in the Auckland Star in 1898, inspection was invited of '100 exclusive dress lengths of new black fabrics'.
 The emphasis on black dress fabrics can be attributed to the tradition of widows wearing black for a two-year mourning period and women in general dressing in black for funerals.
 Reg Lord, who began working in Silks in 1908, recalled a fellow employee reading the death notices in the newspaper and mailing samples of black cloth to the bereaved.

 Smith & Caughey’s naturally lit Dress Department, later renamed the Fabric Hall, eventually became one of the largest in Australasia.
 Despite competition from household effects, soft furnishings, china, toiletries, fashion accessories and, from the late 1800s, off-the-peg clothing, the fabric department had the highest turnover in the store for almost a century.